Our Lady of the Visitation of Guibang: Miracles

 Many pilgrims visit the Virgin’s shrine in Guibang and attest to more miracles from different illnesses and answered petitions.
 The love and devotion of the people of Isabela to Virgin has led her to be called the “Queen of Isabela Province”.

 Shrine

 The image is housed in the National Shrine of Our Lady of the Visitation of Guibang (Filipino: Pambansáng Dambana at Parokya ng Mahál na Birhen ng Guibang; Spanish: Santuario Nacional y Parroquia de Nuestra Señora de la Visitación de Guibang), commonly known as Our Lady of Guibang Shrine, is in Barangay Guibang, Gamu along the Maharlika Highway.

 The chapel to the Virgin of Guibang was elevated to the rank of national shrine on 13 February 1986.
-It comes alive every July when pilgrims visit to offer prayers during its feast day.
+It comes alive every July when pilgrims visit to offer prayers during Our Lady's feast day.